Tenure Track Faculty at the Iowa Neuroscience Institute

 The successful candidate should have the demonstrated capacity to foster an environment in which excellence in research, teaching, and scholarship can flourish, as well as experience and interest in developing and leading research programs.

 Desirable attributes include a record of innovative and effective administrative and fiscal leadership, a record of excellent interpersonal skills, demonstrated experience promoting a diverse workforce, and positive interactions with students, staff and faculty.
 An interest in interdisciplinary research programs is desirable.

 This is the time to be part of a new chapter of Iowa’s long tradition of excellence in neuroscience and to help build a campus-wide neuroscience community.
 We are currently recruiting faculty, graduate students and post-docs, building research cores, and supporting research programs of excellence as part of the University of Iowa and University of Iowa Health Care’s commitment to neuroscience research, education, and clinical care.

 If you’re not already familiar with Iowa City, we will gladly share our experiences on why we love to call it home.
 Iowa City consistently ranks among the best places to live in America based on its housing affordability, low crime, excellent schools, economic opportunities, and access to world-class health care.
 Few places combine the ease of small-city living with the wealth of large-city services and entertainment that you’ll find here.

-Complete the job application (requisition # 73300) at https://jobs.uiowa.edu/faculty/view/73300 and include a CV and a 3 to 5-page summary of research accomplishments and future plans.
+Complete the job application (requisition # 73753) at jobs.uiowa.edu and include a CV, letter of interest and a 3 to 5-page summary of research accomplishments and future plans.

 All applicants will be asked to provide names of three referees.
 Letters of recommendation are required as part of the application process.
 Upon submission, references selected will be notified by e-mail with directions on how to electronically submit letters to the University of Iowa.